ngimb64/Screenshot-Assistant/README.md

 version

 ## Purpose
-This is a simple, functional program designed automate gathering screenshots.<br>
+This is a simple, functional program designed automate gathering screenshots based on time interval.<br>
 It automates screenshots using a keyboard listener to control whether the program starts, stops, or exits.

 ## Installation